 “Based on the price paid for this piece – although the flame was extraordinary – and the limited number of original pieces, I believe the market for ‘Bursts can only escalate.”

-This article originally appeared in VG‘s Sep. ’01 issue.
+A version of this article appeared in VG‘s Sep. ’01 issue.